txoof/sliding_box/README.md

 # Designing a 3D Printable Box in OpenSCAD
 ## Summary
-This is a set of lessons that introduces you to designing an object and working with parametric design in OpenSCAD.
-Through these lessons you will learn:
+This is a set of lessons that walks through designing and creating a customizable 3D Printed Box using OpenSCAD.
+The attached lessons will introduce you to parametric design and help you build your own customizable box.
-  * How to work with variables
-  * Use modules
-  * Write modules
-  * Create a project that is parametric and easily changed
-  * Publish a piece on Thingiverse

 ****This can also be viewed and customized on the [Thingiverse](https://www.thingiverse.com/thing:1201466).
 The Markdown on Thingiverse is broken so the documentation is replicated here.****